saikumarnalivela/A03/readme.md

 > node app.js
 ```

 Point your browser to `http://localhost:8081`.

+we have pushed the code to heroku server host
+commands:

+1 . heroku
+2 . heroku login
+3 . heroku create
+4 . heroku logs --tail
+5 . heroku restart